decor

 What Hernia Mesh Lawsuit Settlements Have There Been?

-Manufacturers of hernia mesh devices are currently facing thousands of lawsuits for injuries caused by their use.
-Some trials have already taken place but many have not been settled and more may be expected.
+Manufacturers of hernia mesh devices have faced thousands of lawsuits for injuries caused by their use.
+Some trials have already been resolved but many have not been settled and more may be expected.

 C.R.
 Bard – Darol Division